FiscalCoder/go-rest-api-crud/README.md

 ### Another feature has been added to reset users from goRest Api.
 If at all too many crud operations took place for testing, with a single click of a button, the data will be truncated and a set of clean data will be inserted in the database.

-## on 23/05 I made use of json placceholder api for another problem statement. i have included that code as posts in the navigation bar.
+## few days back, I made use of json placeholder api for another problem statement.
+I have included that code as posts in the navigation bar.
 It only uses frontend with a fake json api server.
 Feel free to look into the code.
-The ui got messed up as i made use of  another bootstrap version in this projeect.
+The ui got messed up as i made use of  another bootstrap version in this project.
+But the proper project with intended ui will be present in this repo https://github.com/HoLiSchitz/jsonPlaceholderAPI_CRUD